InzynierDomu/E-ink-smart-alarm-clock/README.md

 5. Fill in the configuration form (see sections below) and click **Save**.
 6. The device will restart and connect to your home Wi-Fi.

-To reset the configuration at any time, hold the button for **10 seconds** — the device will clear the config and restart in AP mode.
+To reset the configuration at any time, press the button **5 times within 10 seconds** — the device will clear the config and restart in AP mode.

 ### Configuration fields